Rwanda: Building Resilience to Flood Hazards in Northwest Rwanda through Improved National and Local Capacity

 Context and objectives

-This project is developing an operational flood early warning system for the Sebeya River Basin in North-West Rwanda, an area which has witnessed deadly floods.
-This system will be embedded in a new national early warning platform, which can be extended to provide early warnings of hydro-meteorological hazards across the country by adding further components and models.
-Once operational, the system will provide warnings through a new smart-phone app and other communication channels.
+This project developed an operational flood early warning system for the Sebeya River Basin in North-West Rwanda, an area which had witnessed deadly flooding events.
+This system was embedded in a new national early warning platform, which can be extended to provide early warnings of hydro-meteorological hazards across the country by adding further components and models.
+This system was designed to provide warnings through a new smart-phone app and other communication channels.

-The project outputs inform the development and investment planning for the Government of Rwanda, the World Bank, and other development partners.
-Specifically, it informs the World Bank's Landscape Approach to Forest Reforestation and Conservation (LAFREC) project, which promotes flood risk reduction as essential for land restoration activities.
+The project outputs informed the development and investment planning for the Government of Rwanda, the World Bank, and other development partners.
+Specifically, it informed the World Bank's Landscape Approach to Forest Reforestation and Conservation (LAFREC) project, which promoted flood risk reduction as essential for land restoration activities.

-- Preparing technical studies and analytical work, particularly hydrological modelling and flood-risk mapping for selected watersheds in the targeted landscape.
-The models and flood risk maps produced are helping to identify disaster-prone communities and sectors.
+- Preparation of technical studies and analytical work, particularly hydrological modelling and flood-risk mapping for selected watersheds in the targeted landscape.
+The models and flood risk maps that were produced helped identify disaster-prone communities and sectors.

-- Supporting improvements of national and local development plans in disaster prone areas, by identifying high-risk activities and appropriate disaster risk reduction interventions.
+- Supported improvements of national and local development plans in disaster prone areas, by identifying high-risk activities and appropriate disaster risk reduction interventions.

-- Developing actionable hydro-meteorological forecasting and an effective early warning system for at-risk communities in Northwest Rwanda.
+- Developed actionable hydro-meteorological forecasting and an effective early warning system for at-risk communities in Northwest Rwanda.

 Partnerships and coordination